Small Business Insurance Basics for Tax Preparers

 Your standard personal auto insurance may not cover damages or losses if it is found you were using your car for business purposes when the claim occurred.
 A commercial vehicle policy covers any vehicle that you use primarily for business in the event of an accident, collision with property, damage from a natural disaster, theft and vandalism.
 A hired/non-owned policy provides coverage for a personal vehicle used occasionally for business.

-You can learn more and shop for competitive insurance quotes for your tax preparation business here.
+You can learn more and shop small business insurance basics for tax preparers business here.